slamice/wri/hipsters/chapter07.md

 I could barely hear him when he yelled "Why?!".

 And I said I just didn't like it.
 Provoking.
 Of course no one was allowed to say it but I gave it a shot.
-I didn't care about him not caring how much his voice syntha-sized sucked.
+I didn't care about him not caring how much his voice syntha-sucked.

 "No no no. You don't understand man.
 You don't understand.
 It was Brazilian minimal techno, a mix of Brian Eno's best dance stuff he was doing in the late 90's.
 Hip hop, you know Mexican hip-hop?
 You'll have to listen to it again I don't believe you you just don't understand it..."